 The Practice is happy to use Language Line for patients where English is not their first language.
 We are also happy to work with sign language interpreters where needed.

 Kincorth & Cove Bay receptions now have supplies of hearing aid batteries.
 Please contact reception if you require replacement batteries for your hearing aid.

 Nurse Practitioner Clinics

-The practice is pleased to announce that Lisa Gordon, Advanced Nurse Practitioners and Therese Mitchell, Nurse Practitioner join us four days a week now to help with offering on the day appointments and are doing clinics at both our Kincorth & Cove surgeries.
+The practice is pleased to announce that Lisa Gordon & Carol Robertson, Advanced Nurse Practitioners and Therese Mitchell, Nurse Practitioner are able to help with offering on the day appointments and are doing clinics at both our Kincorth & Cove surgeries.
 Both are able to deal with acute conditions such as chest infections, ear and throat conditions and is able to issue prescriptions where clinically indicated.

 The receptionists will book you an appointment with them if they feel it is appropriate.
 They are not able to treat pregnant women or any patient for mental health conditions.